Steady-state analysis of the Join the Shortest Queue model in the Halfin-Whitt regime: Proving tightness

+\end{lemma} The lemma is proved in Section~\ref{app:q1}.
+The main idea is to apply $G_Q$ to $f(q) = \sum_{j=i}^{\infty} q_j$ to get the equation involving $\E Q_i$.
+This type of analysis is also commonly called Lyapunov drift analysis, and so in this paper we will use the terms `test function' and `Lyapunov function' interchangeably.
+Observe that \eqref{eq:q1} implies that $n - \E Q_1 = n(1-\lambda)$, which is what was claimed in \eqref{eq:introresults} of Section~\ref{sec:intro}.
+Furthermore, tightness of $\{\sqrt{n} X_1\}$ follows because

-\end{proof} Although Lemma~\ref{lem:q1} does characterize quantities like $E Q_{i}$, its results are of little use to us unless we can control $\Prob( Q_1 = \ldots = Q_{i-1} = n)$.
-One may continue to experiment by applying $G_Q$ to various test functions in the hope of getting more insightful results from \eqref{eq:bar}.
-In general, the more complicated the Markov chain, the less likely this strategy will be productive.
-In this paper we take a more systematic approach to selecting test functions.
+Despite having \eqref{eq:qi} at our disposal, we do not prove the rest of Theorem~\ref{thm:main} by analyzing $\Prob( Q_1 = \ldots = Q_{i-1} = n)$ directly.
+This is because we do not have a good handle to control these probabilities.
+One may continue to experiment by applying $G_Q$ to various test functions in the hope of getting more insightful results from \eqref{eq:bar}, e.g.\ an expression for $\E Q_i$ that does not involve the complicated term $\Prob( Q_1 = \ldots = Q_{i-1} = n)$.
+In general, the more complicated the Markov chain, the less likely that ad-hoc experimentation with test functions will be a productive strategy.